helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

 There are 3 ways to specify the path to the `native-image` command:
 * export `GRAALVM_HOME` in your environment
-* set the graalVMHome Maven property (either in the pom or with -D on the command line)
+* set the `graalVMHome` Maven property (either in the pom or with -D on the command line)
 * add the GraalVM `bin` folder to your PATH environment variable

+If the plugin fails to determine the path to `native-image`, the build will fail with an error.

 ### Adding build resources